-Paul Pierotti, a Managing Director at Accenture Digital, recently implemented a quick, smart check on the relationship building skills (aka soft skills) of a group of employment candidates.
+Paul Pierotti, a Managing Director at Accenture Digital, recently implemented a quick, smart check on the people skills (aka soft skills) of a group of employment candidates.

 He posted a note on LinkedIn that said: